-On February 27, 2019, the Company entered into a two-year employment agreement with Giuseppe Falco for him to serve as President and Chief Merchant of the Company's Interactive Technology business and the Company's Creative Director, referred to as the Falco Employment Agreement.
+On February 27, 2019, and effective January 1, 2019, the Company entered into a two-year employment agreement with Giuseppe Falco for him to serve as President and Chief Merchant of the Company's Interactive Technology business and the Company's Creative Director, referred to as the Falco Employment Agreement.
 Following the initial two-year term, the agreement will be automatically renewed for an additional one-year term, unless either party gives written notice of intent to terminate at least 30 days prior to the expiration of the then current term.
-Under the Falco Employment Agreement, Mr. Falco's base salary is \$0.6 million per annum.
+Under the Falco Employment Agreement, Mr. Falco's base salary is \$0.55 million per annum.